Chicano: Chicano rock

 In the 1950s, 1960s and 1970s, a wave of Chicano pop music surfaced through innovative musicians Carlos Santana, Johnny Rodriguez, Ritchie Valens and Linda Ronstadt.
 Joan Baez, who is also of Mexican-American descent, included Hispanic themes in some of her protest folk songs.
 Chicano rock is rock music performed by Chicano groups or music with themes derived from Chicano culture.

 There are two undercurrents in Chicano rock.
 One is a devotion to the original rhythm and blues roots of Rock and roll including Ritchie Valens, Sunny and the Sunglows, and ? and the Mysterians.
 Groups inspired by this include Sir Douglas Quintet, Thee Midniters, Los Lobos, War, Tierra, and El Chicano, and, of course, the Chicano Blues Man himself, the late Randy Garribay.
 The second theme is the openness to Latin American sounds and influences.
 Trini Lopez, Santana, Malo, Azteca, Toro, Ozomatli and other Chicano Latin rock groups follow this approach.
 Chicano rock crossed paths of other Latin rock genres (Rock en español) by Cubans, Puerto Ricans, such as Joe Bataan and Ralphi Pagan and South America (Nueva canción).
 Rock band The Mars Volta combines elements of progressive rock with traditional Mexican folk music and Latin rhythms along with Cedric Bixler-Zavala's Spanglish lyrics.

 Chicano punk is a branch of Chicano rock.
 There were many bands that emerged from the California punk scene, including The Zeros, Bags, Los Illegals, The Brat, The Plugz, Manic Hispanic, and the Cruzados; as well as others from outside of California including Mydolls from Houston, Texas and Los Crudos from Chicago, Illinois.
-Some music historians argue that Chicanos of Los Angeles in the late 1970s might have independently co-founded punk rock along with the already-acknowledged founders from European sources when introduced to the US in major cities.
 The rock band ? and the Mysterians, which was composed primarily of Mexican-American musicians, was the first band to be described as punk rock.
 The term was reportedly coined in 1971 by rock critic Dave Marsh in a review of their show for Creem magazine.